Jaizxzx/PaDiM/README.md

-# PaDiM-Anomaly-Detection-Localization-master
+# PaDiM-Anomaly-Detection
 This is an implementation of the paper [PaDiM: a Patch Distribution Modeling Framework for Anomaly Detection and Localization](https://arxiv.org/pdf/2011.08785).

-This code is heavily borrowed from both SPADE-pytorch(https://github.com/byungjae89/SPADE-pytorch) and MahalanobisAD-pytorch(https://github.com/byungjae89/MahalanobisAD-pytorch) projects
+Some parts of the code are borrowed from both SPADE-pytorch(https://github.com/byungjae89/SPADE-pytorch) and MahalanobisAD-pytorch(https://github.com/byungjae89/MahalanobisAD-pytorch) projects
 <p align="center">
     <img src="imgs/pic1.png" width="1000"\>
 </p>